manorrock/azure-examples/webapp/docker-tomcat/README.md

 ## Cleanup

-Do NOT forget to remove the App Service and its associated resources once you are done running the example.
+Do NOT forget to remove the resources once you are done running the example.